 There are 6 elements in 5 groups.
-I believe they are all glass, so none off those ultra high refractive polymers.
+I believe they are all glass, so none of those ultra-high refractive polymers.
 With a 35mm this size with only 6 elements, you’ll end up with some very minor CA and soft corners wide open but you’ll get a ton of character and pop.
-I personally love low element lenses when they’re done right.
+I personally love low-element lenses when they’re done right.
 This one is done right.

-So far, build quality is good.
+So far, the build quality is good.
 Better than most Chinese lenses that I’ve used.
-But, I think most of these lenses except maybe, Mitakon, Kamlan and Handevision actually come from the same factory so they may have just been lucky with the design on this one.
-For the most part, most Chinese lenses are assembled competently, usually just the design is bad which can lead to problems down the road.
+But, I think most of these lenses except maybe, Mitakon, Kamlan, and Handevision actually come from the same factory so they may have just been lucky with the design on this one.
+For the most part, most Chinese lenses are assembled competently, usually, just the design is bad which can lead to problems down the road.
 Leaking oil on the aperture blades, sticking focus, lenses falling apart, etc.

 Meike 35mm f1.7 Review | Technical Overview